Puerto Ricans in the Vietnam War: The Distinguished Service Cross

-Seven Puerto Ricans were awarded the Distinguished Service Cross (DSC), the second highest military decoration of the United States Army.
+Seven Puerto Ricans were awarded the Distinguished Service Cross (DSC), the second highest military decoration of the United States Army, five of the awards were posthumous.
 Actions which merit the Distinguished Service Cross must be of such a high degree to be above those required for all other U.S. combat decorations but not meeting the criteria for the Medal of Honor.
-They were Sergeant Eddie Edwin Chervony, Staff Sergeant Efraín Figueroa-Meléndez, Spc4 Fruto James Oquendo, Sergeant First Class Wilfredo Pagan-Lozada, First Sergeant Ramiro Ramirez and Private First Class Reinaldo Rodriguez.
-Five of the awards were posthumous.
+The recipients were:

 Sergeant Eddie E Chervony (died May 5, 1968) was born in Hormigueros, Puerto Rico.
 He was a member of Alpha Battery, 1st Battalion, 77th Field Artillery, 1st Cavalry Division.
 On separate trips, he evacuated five seriously wounded across one hundred meters of open terrain to a place of safety.
 When carrying a sixth man to the friendly lines he was cut off by enemy force and was attacked with grenades and satchel charges.
 While protecting his wounded companion from the satchel charge by covering him with his own body, he received a mortal wound.

 Staff Sergeant Efraín Figueroa-Meléndez (died March 5, 1969) was born in Cataño, Puerto Rico.
 He was a member of Company D, 3d Battalion, 8th Infantry Regiment, 4th Infantry Division.
 On three occasions Staff Sergeant Figueroa-Meléndez purposely drew communist volleys on himself to permit his men to draw back to protected positions.

 Spc4 Fruto James Oquendo (died May 6, 1969) of Puerto Rican descent, was born in New York City.
-Oquendo was a member of the US Army and in Vietnam served with Company C, 2d Battalion, 8th Cavalry Regiment, 1st Brigade of the 1st Cavalry Division.
+Oquendo served with Company C, 2nd Battalion, 8th Cavalry Regiment, 1st Brigade of the 1st Cavalry Division.
 He was mortally wounded while defending his area during a hand-to-hand struggle.

-Sergeant First Class Wilfredo Pagan-Lozada (died February 9, 1967) born in New York City to Puerto Rican parents, Pagan-Lozada was a member of the US Army and served in Vietnam with Company D, 2d Battalion, 5th Cavalry Regiment, 1st Cavalry Division.
-At the cost of his life, Sgt.
-Pagan-Lozada, charged into a through a hail of bullets to save an officers life.
+Sergeant First Class Wilfredo Pagan-Lozada (died February 9, 1967) born in New York City to Puerto Rican parents, Pagan-Lozada served with Company D, 2nd Battalion, 5th Cavalry Regiment, 1st Cavalry Division.
+At the cost of his life, Pagan-Lozada, charged through enemy fire to save an officers life.

 First Sergeant Ramiro Ramirez was a member of Company C, 1st Battalion, 18th Infantry Regiment, 2d Brigade, 1st Infantry Division.
-First Sergeant Ramirez despite being wounded pulled one of his man to the safety of a bomb crater and refused aid until all others had been treated.
-Receiving word that another man had been severely wounded, Sergeant Ramirez volunteered to rescue him and was hit in the arm and chest as he left the crater.
+Despite being wounded Ramirez pulled one of his man to the safety of a bomb crater and refused aid until all others had been treated.
+Receiving word that another man had been severely wounded, he volunteered to rescue him and was hit in the arm and chest as he left the crater.